 The Company's focus is on materials that enable clean technology, including electric vehicles, power storage, solar and wind power.
 In order to do this sustainably, Avalon designs its operations to minimize environmental impacts and greenhouse gas emissions, while planning for rehabilitation and productive use of the land post closure.
 The Company also now incorporates a staged-development approach to its cleantech materials projects, which involves starting production at a modest scale, to minimize project footprint and potential risks to environment, while also reducing investment risk and creating opportunities for its Indigenous business partners.
-Further, Avalon is a leader in looking at closed mine sites as opportunities to remediate long term environmental liabilities through economic extraction of valuable minerals from waste materials using new technologies such as sensor-based ore-sorting or the Precision Periodic extraction technology.
+Further, Avalon is a leader in looking at closed mine sites as opportunities to remediate long term environmental liabilities through economic extraction of valuable minerals from waste materials using new technologies.

 In response to the increasing concern expressed by regulators, insurers, investors, customers and other communities of interest, and building on its historic success in reducing greenhouse gas emissions, Avalon has continued to evaluate the potential to become carbon neutral by 2050.
 In conjunction with climate change risk assessment, Avalon is investigating a wide range of opportunities and potential barriers to cost effectively achieving this, and is cautiously optimistic that a serious and realistic commitment to achieving this goal can be made.
+A study to assess this potential at Separation Rapids was successfully completed in the quarter.